 Equal Eyes CVI Clinic is committed to being a resource for families with CVI, by providing a unique and customized experience that will help children achieve their visual potential and increase opportunities for success in life.

 For more information on the CVI Clinic Assessment process, or to schedule and appointment, please call our office at 919-480-8800.
-The CVI Clinic is located in Cary, NC and accepts appointments year-round.
+The CVI Clinic is located in Apex, NC and accepts appointments year-round.